Michał Karbownik: Legia Warsaw (loan)

 Karbownik was immediately loaned back to former club Legia Warsaw until the end of the season.
 Under new head coach Czesław Michniewicz, Karbownik began to play in the midfield (having previously played at left-back under Aleksandar Vuković).
 On 2 November 2020, Legia confirmed that Karbownik tested positive for COVID-19, which omitted him from Legia's upcoming games.
 He made a return to the team on 29 November, in a 2–2 draw against Piast Gliwice.
 However, on 8 December, Legia announced that Karbownik was ruled out of the squad for the rest of 2020 due to stress fractures in his tibia, and was recommended to rest to avoid aggravating the injury.

 Return to Brighton

 On 17 January 2021, Brighton announced they had recalled Karbownik from his loan at Legia.

 Karbownik made his debut for Brighton on 10 February 2021, starting and playing the full match in the 1–0 away defeat against Leicester City in the FA Cup fifth round.

 He made his second Brighton appearance and first of the 2021–22 season in Albions 2–0 away victory over Cardiff City in the EFL Cup second round on 24 August 2021.

 Olympiacos (loan)

 On 28 August 2021, it was announced that Karbownik would join Greek champions Olympiacos on a season-long loan with an option to buy.
 He made his debut on 12 September, starting in the 0–0 home draw against Atromitos where he was later substituted.

 Fortuna Düsseldorf (loan)

 Karbownik signed for Fortuna Düsseldorf of the 2.
 Bundesliga on 4 August 2022, on a season-long loan.

+Hertha BSC

+On 8 August 2023, German side Hertha BSC announced the signing of Karbownik on a three-year deal.